phase2/grunt-drupal-tasks/README.md

 npm install -g grunt-cli
 ```

-* Optional: The example included and some optional features require
+* Some optional features, used in the included example and end-to-end test
-  <a href="https://getcomposer.org/download/">Composer</a> for installing
+  suite, require additional tools, including <a href="http://bundler.io/">Bundler</a>,
-  supporting tools, like Behat, PHP CodeSniffer, and more.
+  <a href="https://getcomposer.org/download/">Composer</a>, Ruby, and RubyGems.

 ## Features